 Yes.
 Anyone arrested for a DWI in Fort Worth receives an automatic administrative license revocation (ALR).
 Officers will take your license at the time of your arrest and give you a temporary permit.
 You then have 15 days to challenge the ALR.

 We can help you with this process, representing you at the ALR hearing.
-We do everything we can to help you keep your license.
+A ALR hearing lawyer will do everything he can to help you keep your license.
 If the court upholds the suspension, we may be able to request an occupational license, which allows you to drive to work or for other necessary travel.

 How can Attorney Randall B. Isenberg help me beat my DWI in Forth Worth?